 - 1. Set up the switch and HBA.
 See the release notes for supported hardware. - 2.
-Determine the HBA WWPN: - a.
-Install SANsurfer QLogic SANsurfer Agent and Manager - b.
-Run SANsurfer to determine the WWPN - c.
-Record the WWPN on paper - 3.
 Use the telnet command to connect to the switch and log in as user admin.
-(On Brocade switches, the password is password by default). - 4.
-Execute the switchshow command to display the switches and their WWPN numbers.
+(The password is password by default). - 3.
+Enter the show topology command to retrieve the WWPN numbers.
+For example: